 The Connection Economy had the perfect solution to bridging language gaps and reaching new markets: Google Translate and other translation widgets that could quickly convert English content effortlessly into dozens of other languages.
 How clever!
 Those who tried it soon learned that language is much more nuanced and complex than first thought.
 Literal translations yield some major mistakes that have cost companies dearly.

 Culture is even more complicated.
 It underpins what determines whether a company or person is worthy of Pillar #2: Trust.
 Cultural rules run deep and when someone unwittingly violates these rules, the business relationship might never resume.
-Think of it another way? for all of the interactions you have had over the years with international contacts where you thought the other side was being unreasonable and disagreeable – 90%+ of those negative reactions were probably cultural misunderstandings.
+Think of it another way.
+For all of the interactions you have had over the years with international contacts where you thought the other side was being unreasonable and disagreeable – 90%+ of those negative reactions were probably cultural misunderstandings.
 The solution is to hire a culture coach to help navigate the norms in key markets and relationships.

 Regulations Often Protect Entrenched and Local Interests

 The Connection Economy has displaced more than a few cab drivers and telephone book printers.
 It has upended whole industries.
-In many places around the globe, those who profit from keep things as they are have invested in supporting laws that protect their interests.
+In many places around the globe, those who profit from keeping things as they are have invested in supporting laws that protect their interests.
 Before doing business in a new country, be sure to consult with country specialists who can advise you of any problematic restrictions.

 Expect the Next Great Connecting Concepts to Come from Anywhere in the World